What happens when I make a named report?

 Will I be told the outcome of the investigation?

-You will be provided with an outcome of your complaint, including whether it was upheld or dismissed.
+You will be provided with an outcome of your complaint or grievance, including whether it was upheld or dismissed.
 You will also be told information which is relevant to you – such as any actions taken to ensure your safety or support in your studies or your work.

 You will be told if the university has taken remedial action against the person you have reported, but you may not be told all the details about the action if this does not relate to you.